LyokoAPI/LyokoAPI/README.md

 A delegate can also be a lamda, like so:

     TowerEvent.Subscribe( tower => Console.WriteLine(tower.Number);
+  But it can also be a method that fits the delegate like this :

+    enter code here

 If you want to remove the listener, you can do

     var listener = SpecificListener.Subscribe( //delegate );